Overview

 Please Note: Cash Positions.
 Madison Advisory continues to treat cash as an asset class.
 As such, unless

-determined to the contrary by Madison Advisory, all cash positions (money markets, etc.) shall continue
+determined to the contrary by Madison Advisory, all cash positions (money markets, etc.) shall continue to be

-conditions/events (there being no guarantee that such anticipated market conditions/events will occur),
+being no guarantee that such anticipated market conditions/events will occur), Madison Advisory may maintain

-Madison Advisory may maintain cash positions for defensive purposes.
-In addition, while assets are
+cash positions for defensive purposes.
+In addition, while assets are maintained in cash, such amounts could miss

-maintained in cash, such amounts could miss market advances.
-Depending upon current yields, at any
+market advances.
+Depending upon current yields, at any point in time, Madison Advisory’s advisory fee could

-point in time, Madison Advisory’s advisory fee could exceed the interest paid by the client’s money
+exceed the interest paid by the client’s money market fund.

 Borrowing Against Assets/Risks.
 A client who has a need to borrow money could determine to do so by using:

 • Margin-The account custodian or broker-dealer lends money to the client.
-The custodian charges the
+The custodian charges the client

-• Pledged Assets Loan- In consideration for a lender (i.e., a bank, etc.) to make a loan to the client, the
+• Pledged Assets Loan- In consideration for a lender (i.e., a bank, etc.) to make a loan to the client, the client

-client pledges investment assets held at the account custodian as collateral.
+pledges investment assets held at the account custodian as collateral.

 These above-described collateralized loans are generally utilized because they typically provide more